 HIV is transmitted from person to person via bodily fluids, including blood, semen, vaginal discharge, and breast milk.
 Therefore, it can be spread by sexual contact with an infected person, by sharing needles/syringes with someone who is infected, through breastfeeding, during vaginal childbirth or, less commonly (and rare in countries where blood is screened for HIV antibodies), through transfusions with infected blood.
 HIV has been found in saliva and tears in very low concentrations in some AIDS patients.
 However, contact with saliva, tears, or sweat has never been shown to result in transmission.

-Currently, there is no cure for HIV/AIDS.
+Currently, there is no known cure for HIV/AIDS.
 Patients receive antiretroviral drugs that help suppress the virus.
 These drugs do not reduce the risk of transmitting the disease to someone else.

 HIV can infect and kill many different types of cells in the body but the primary targets are the CD4 T-cells, which are white blood cells that helps coordinate the immune system's response to infections and diseases.

 The first stage of HIV, known as the primary or acute infection, is the most infectious stage of the disease and it typically lasts several weeks.
 During this phase, the virus replicates rapidly, which leads to an abundance of the virus in the bloodstream and a drastic decline in the number of CD4 T-cells.

 The CD8 T-cells (cells that kill abnormal or infected body cells) are then activated to destroy HIV-infected cells and antibodies are produced.
 An estimated 80-90% of HIV patients experience flu-like symptoms during this stage.